maq77/ML-KEM-Quantum-Proof-Cypher-/README.md

 ✅ Cross-platform deployment practices

 ---

-## 🏁 Conclusion

-This project represents a **full quantum-safe encryption workflow using real NIST-standard algorithms**, implemented in a professional, modular, and cross-platform manner suitable for:

-* University projects
-* Crypto practical exams
-* Research demonstrations
-* Security presentations

----

-If you want, I can also provide:

 ✅ A **1-page theoretical PDF explanation for your report** ✅ A **presentation PowerPoint for your defense**
 ✅ A **diagram of ML-KEM internals for academic submission**

 Just tell me 👍